Penpont Heritage Centre

 Group Bookings

-Usually we would welcome individuals, groups and school parties.
-Unfortunately, at present, COVID restrictions mean that this is not possible.
+We welcome visits by individuals, groups and school parties.
 Please contact us discuss possible future bookings.

 Click here to Contact Us...